subvertnormality/mosaic/README.md

 Harmonic progressions can be applied globally — modulating all notes across all channels to the same key, degree, and scale rotation — or on a per-channel basis, affecting only the notes within that channel.
 This decoupling of patterns and notes from the active scale enables dynamic and experimental tonal modulations.
 For example, setting your global scale to change in a polyrhythmic pattern relative to your channel's note data can create captivating musical textures.

 Each project supports 16 scale slots.
-Each slot includes a root note, a scale type (e.g., Dorian, Major), a degree, and a scale rotation.
+Each slot includes a root note, a scale type (e.g., Dorian, Major), a degree, transposition, and a scale rotation.
 The [Scale Editor](#scale-editor) is where you craft the scales that will form your chord progressions, and you can sequence these using [Scale Locks](#scale-locks) either globally from the scale editor, or per channel using the channel editor.

 ### Sequence Composition